 About Radically Open- DBT (RO-DBT)

 Radical Open- Dialectic Behaviour Therapy evolved from DBT specifically to assist those clients with over control issues.
-Whereas, standard DBT was designed for clients who struggle with under control, such as those who meet criteria for borderline personality disorder, the target population for RO-DBT are individuals with chronic depression, obsessive compulsive disorder, avoidant personality disorder, or anorexia nervosa.
+Whereas, standard DBT was designed for clients who struggle with under control, such as those who meet criteria for borderline personality disorder, the target population for RO-DBT are individuals with over control issues such as chronic depression, obsessive compulsive disorder, avoidant personality disorder, or anorexia nervosa.
 Whereas standard DBT focuses on intra-personal issues such as emotional regulation, impulse control and distress tolerance; RO-DBT focuses on inter-personal dynamics, such as social connectiveness and social signalling.

 There is accumulating evidence that RO-DBT is effective for anorexia nervosa and chronic depression and there are several research trials underway to assess its effectiveness with other disorders (for a snap shot of this research see selected references at the bottom of this page).
 Further information about on the research on radically Open Therapy can be found here.